-Gift the Joy of Culinary Adventures with
+Gift the Joy of Cooking

 ● 1large parchment paper, about 14 x 10 inches, folded in half to form a 7 x